Notname: Historiography

 In the case of 14th and early 15th-century Netherlandish, French and German painters and illuminators, the problem is particularly acute and stems from a number of factors.
 Primarily, the practice of signing and dating works is rarely seen in the region until the 1420s, and the inventories of collectors were uninterested in the artist's names.
 Many of the unidentified late 14th and early 15th-century northern artists were of the first rank, but because they have not been attached to any historical person, have suffered from academic neglect.
 It is probably a truism to say that, as Susie Nash put it, "much of what cannot be firmly attributed remains less studied".
 Some art historians believe that this has led to a lack of caution in connecting works with historical persons, and that such connections often hang on thin threads of circumstantial evidence.
 The identities of a number of well-known artists have been founded on the basis of a single signed, documented or otherwise attributed work, with similar works sharing close style or within a geographical range also attached to that name.
 Examples include Hugo van der Goes, Robert Campin, Stefan Lochner and Simon Marmion.

+Similar cases also exist in other fields, for example, the Archpoet (c.1130–c.1165) and the Gawain Poet (fl. late-14th century).
+There are even examples in history, to wit, the Unnamed 7th-century Serbian ruler.